top of page

 The documents required to respond to a RAV01 query are relatively easy to deal with.
 The most time consuming is obtaining a Certificate of Residence from your new taxing authority (HMRC in the UK)

-This process (in the UK) takes 3 weeks and our advice it to have that letter in hand before starting the SARS process.
+This process (in the UK) takes 3 weeks and our advice is to have that letter in hand before starting the SARS process.

 The end result of this application should be a letter from SARS confirming that the applicant is no longer a South African tax resident.
 It’s important to note, though, that even if you are tax non-resident, if you earn income in South Africa it is always subject to tax in SA.

-The end of this process will be SARS issuing you an Emigration Tax Clearance Status (ETCS) PIN letter which serves 2 purposes:
+The end of this process will be SARS issuing you a letter which serves 2 purposes:

 2. If your emigration was more than 3 years before the application date, you can apply to your retirement fund holder for early release of retirement funds.